MichaelVShapiro/CPPDubovSystem/README.md

 The framework accepts a file coded in [TRF16](https://www.fide.com/FIDE/handbook/C04Annex2_TRF16.pdf) as per FIDE requirements.

 **Important Note**: the pairing engine **needs to know how many rounds your tournament has**.
 Therefore, in your TRF file, you must include the following code **TNR _round\_count_** in order for the pairing engine to capture the number of rounds in the tournament.
 See one of the example files in the "tests" folder.
+Alternatively, you can use the code **XXR _round\_count_** to set the total number of rounds in your tournament (this works similarly to JaVaFo and bbpPairings).

 If you would like to invoke [Baku acceleration](https://handbook.fide.com/chapter/C0405202507), make sure to set the "ACC" code in the TRF file, and set the value to "true" or "1" (see an example in "DubovSystem/tests/baku_test.trf").
 If you do not intend to use acceleration, you don't have to include the "ACC" code.

 If you would like to signal the pairing engine that a player requests a bye (or simply not to pair it for the round) just add the following code in the TRF file: **BYE [_ID_]**.
 Obviously you would replace the "[ID]" part with the ID (or the pairing number/starting rank) of the player you are attempting not to pair.
+Alternatively, you can use the code **XXZ [_ID-LIST_]** which works similarly to how JaVaFo would parse it.

 To make forbidden pairs (or pairing restrictions), simply add the TRF code "FOR" followed by the two players you are trying to make the pairing restriction.
 For instance, assume Player 1 (with ID 1) has a pairing restriction to Player 2 (with ID 2).
 You would write down in the TRF file "FOR 1 2" to create a pairing restriction for both of those players.
+You can also use the code "XXP" which works similarly to how JaVaFo would parse a pairing restriction.

 Note that "FOR" and "BYE" doesn't support a list of players.
 So if you have multiple players with byes for instance, you have to write down the "BYE" and/or "FOR" code multiple times.
 See an example of using "BYE" and "FOR" in "DubovSystem/tests/parsing_test.trf."